What can we help you find?

 6.03 – Management of Communicable Conditions in Personnel

-Personnel who exhibit signs of symptoms of a communicable condition will not be permitted to work.
-In order to return to work, any personnel must present medical documentation releasing them to come back with no restrictions.
+Personnel who exhibit signs of symptoms of any communicable condition may not be permitted to work.
+In order to return to work, any personnel must present medical documentation releasing them to come back with no restrictions or show proof of completion of isolation procedures to return-to-work.

 Personnel – full and part time employees, volunteers, contract employees and all others that have regular contact with Open Door individuals.